Will-J-Gale/python-input/README.md

 ```

 ## Keys
-Keys are the simple string represtnation of the keys.
+Keys are the simple string representation of the keys.
-To list all avaiable keyboard key strings use `print_available_keys`
+To list all available keyboard key strings use `print_available_keys`

 ```python
 from python_input import Input, MouseButton